fran-tor/to-do-app/README.md

 	- [ ] If “to do” is done, **this sh**ould clear the done date

 > [!IMPORTANT]
-> The project does not have a PORT endpoint to set the tasks as done or undone, it uses the PUT endpoint for that porpuse instead.
+> The project does not have a POST endpoint to set the tasks as done or undone, it uses the PUT endpoint for that porpuse instead.

 ### Database